 This treatment can reduce the production of platelets which help the blood clot.
-Let your doctor know if you have any unexplained bruising or bleeding, such as nosebleeds, bloodsports or rashes on the skin, and bleeding gums.
+Tell your doctor if you have any unexplained bruising or bleeding, such as nosebleeds, bloodspots or rashes on the skin, and bleeding gums.
 You may need a platelet transfusion.